Epictetus24/MalGo/README.md

 go run goscraper.go 11 eW91cmNvb2tpZWdvZXNoZXJlLCBpdCdzIHRoZSBzdHVmZiBhZnRlciAiU0FDU0lEPSI=

 ```

-# gowebscan.go
-Web app testing automation tool, just to get nikto, testssl & gobuster running against multiple targets.
-You need to give it a file with hostnames, and if you want ips you can add those too.
-It will check if the IP matches the hostname, to ensure the tools resolve to the correct address.

-Example syntax for hostsfile:
-google.com:127.0.0.1

-example usage:
-gowebscan hosts.txt

 # Execserv.go
 A simple execution server that takes cmd input and executes it in bash.